tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - There is no access path to the contents of the NVCM from the FPGA fabric besides the configuration circuit.

-- The Lattice iCE40 UltraPlus FPGAs are vulnerable to a warm boot attack which allows an attacker with physical access to load a FPGA configuration even though the NVCM has been programmed and locked.

 - The FPGA development toolchain, including YoSys, NextPnR and IceStorm generates a correct design, and also does not inject